cjimti/mk/_posts/2018-05-08-hobby-cluster.md

 ufw reload
 ```

 We need [Weave Net] to route traffic over our VPN.
-With the following commands we can setup a new **10.96.0.0/16** network for [Weave Net] to route on our new VPN interface.
+With the following commands, we can set up a new **10.96.0.0/16** network for [Weave Net] to route on our new VPN interface.

-On each of the servers run the following command replacing the 10.0.1.1 with .2 and .3 to match the server's VPN ip.
+On each of the servers run the following command replacing the 10.0.1.1 with .2 and .3 to match the server's VPN IP.

 ```
 ip route add 10.96.0.0/16 dev wg0 src 10.0.1.1